cohorte/cohorte.github.io/docs/1.x/startup/index.md

 <pre>
   -n NODE_NAME, --node NODE_NAME
                         Node name
+  --top-composer IS_TOP_COMPOSER
-  --top-composer        Flag indicating that this node is a Top Composer --web-admin WEB_ADMIN_PORT
+                        Flag indicating that this node is a Top Composer --composition-file COMPOSITION_FILE
+                        Composition file (by default 'composition.js').
+All
+                        composition files should be placed on 'conf' directory --auto-start AUTO_START
+                        Auto-start the composition if this node is a Top Composer
+  --web-admin WEB_ADMIN_PORT
                         Node web admin port --shell-admin SHELL_ADMIN_PORT
                         Node remote shell port
 </pre>

 We can provide a different node name than the already provided when the node is created (by using --node option).
-One important option of cohorte nodes is the `--is-top-composer`.
+One important option of cohorte nodes is the `--top-composer`.
 If set, the node will be considered as a **Top Composer** (manages all the distribution of components among the available nodes).
 Users can also provide customised informations such as the http port to use for the *web-admin* component (see [monitoring chapter]({{ site.baseurl }}/docs/1.x/monitoring)), or the port to use for the remote shell admin component.

 ####  Information about the transport protocols to use
 <pre>